AllardQuek/allardquek/README.md

 ### Hi there 👋

+- 🔭 I’m currently a Computer Science undergraduate at the National University of Singapore.
+- 🌱 I’m interested in Web Development and Machine Learning and am excited to work on such related projects
+- 📫 How to reach me: Visit my website [here] (https://allardquek.github.io/)!
+- ⚡ Fun fact: I love football, classical music and good food!

 <!--
 **AllardQuek/allardquek** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.